Need a professional domestic cleaning service?

 Now that you stopped the brew cycle, let the solution do its magic upon the mould and limescale buildup.
 Let it sit there for 30 minutes to about an hour.

 After an hour has passed, pour the liquid from the carafe away and resume the brew cycle.
 You may notice brown or white particles floating in the solution – this is dirt the mixture managed to remove from the inside.

-Once the cycle has finished, run another one, this time with clean water.
-Repeat as many times you need, until the smell of vinegar has gone.
+Once the cycle has finished, run another one, this time with fresh water.
+Repeat as many times you need, until the smell of vinegar is gone.
 This might take about four or five times.